Conan O'Brien Questions and Answers

 It appears that Tom and Conan are attracting different audiences, since Conan's ratings have not gone down since "Late, Late Show" has come out.
-Conan is stronger with youthful demographics, while Snyder has picked up an older audience.
+Conanis stronger with youthful demographics, while Snyder has picked up an older audience.
 The relations between the two remain very cordial, and each have appeared on the other's show and guests regularly appear on both shows.
 There is definitely no "late night war" on this front.

 Up until recently, Conan was also competing against UPN's "Jon Stewart Show" and Disney's "Stephanie Miller Show."
 However, both the Stewart show and the Miller show were cancelled.

 There is something new on the horizon.
 Letterman's production company, Worldwide

 Pants, has signed Jon Stewart to develop a project for CBS late night.